vpelss/Emogics_Tarot_Script_WP/README.md

 Activate it

-Your main tarot page will be: Emogic Tarot ?pagename=Emogic-Tarot
-You can rename this page.

 On activation:

-The images will be imported to the media galery.
+169 images will be copied from this plugin to the wordpress "uploads/Emogic-Images" folder.

-Pages will be imported and created from the plugin's "/pages" folder.
+These images will be imported to the wordpress media galery.
+All the files under this plugin's "/pages" folder will be imported as wordpress pages.
-The pages will be created in a quazi folder structure (parent/child) which mirrors the plugin's "/pages" folder structure.
+The pages will be created in a quasi folder structure (parent/child) and will mirrors the plugin's "/pages" folder structure.
-Pages with no content are considered 'folders'.
-To put pages with content into these 'folders', just make the 'folders' the page's parent.
+Your main tarot page will be: Emogic Tarot or ?pagename=Emogic-Tarot You can rename this page.

-Important: If you deactivate or uninstall the plugin your the tarot pages, databases and images the plugin installed will be deleted.
-If you edited the original plugin files, make copies or backup them if you want to save any changes you have made.
+Important: If you deactivate this plugin the tarot pages, databases, and images installed by this plugin will be deleted.
+Before disabling this script, make copies or backups if you want to save any changes you have made.

 ## Themes